-The Big River plywood and flooring manufacturing plants at Grafton and Wagga Wagga have full multi-site chain of custody certification under AS4707 (certification number 224).
+The Big River plywood and flooring manufacturing plant located in Grafton has a full multi-site chain of custody certification under AS4707:2021 (certification number EWPAA-RW-COC-224).
 The registration number under AFS is 01-31-14, while the registration number under PEFC is 21-31-14.
 Big River was the first plywood operation in Australia to be accredited under this scheme.

 Big River’s LTWSAs include some 85% of the total timber sourced from plantation forests in NSW.
 This includes both pine and hardwood plantations.
 Big River is also regarded as the industry leader in adding value to these resources, in particular the hardwood plantations which were originally planted for low grade woodchip usage.
 Big River sees its unique processes as providing one of the best uses of such a resource, and currently utilises this timber to produce structural grade products, including formply, high quality flooring and stair tread material.
 The company has received considerable funding from the Government on the basis of this unique ability to add value to the resource.